Turkmen cuisine: Melons

-In the culinary arena, Turkmenistan is perhaps most famous for its melons (gawun), especially in the former Soviet Union, where it was once the major supplier.
+In the culinary arena, Turkmenistan is perhaps known best for its melons (gawun), especially in the former Soviet Union, where it was once the major supplier.
 Turkmen state-controlled media have referred to the melon as the "tsarina of the garden" (царица бахчи).
 Though very few melons are exported today, they are a great source of national pride in Turkmenistan and subject of their own Melon Day holiday.
 Turkmen sources claim the country is home to up to 400 distinct varieties.

 Pomegranate

-Residents of oases use pomegranate (nar) as a flavoring, often crushing for juice to be added to or mixed into dishes.
+Residents of oases use pomegranate (nar) as a flavoring, often crushing the seeds for juice to be added to dishes.

 Pumpkin

 Pumpkins (kädi) are mainly used as a soup flavoring but, hollowed out, may be used as a vessel for baking casseroles or meats.
 Pumpkin seeds are crushed for cooking oil.

 Tomato

 Although a foreign import from the New World, tomatoes have become a major influence on Turkmen cuisine in the last two centuries.
 Tomatoes are pickled, dried, pureed, and chopped for adding to dishes, and made into tomato soup and juice.